Nickwasused/nickwasused.github.io/src/_posts/2024-03-01-ov2-tomtom-adventures/index.md

 ## Creating a `ov2` file

 As a small project, I generate data for all [BP](https://bp.com) gas stations.
 That is because I usually go to a sub-brand of them, "Aral."
-While using their official website, I noticed that it was too packed, so I created [https://tankpreise.uk](https://tankpreise.uk).
+While using their official website, I noticed that it was too packed, so I created [https://mein-auto-tanken.de](https://mein-auto-tanken.de).

 The project uses `.json` and `sqlite3`, but it would be a great test to generate `ov2` files!

 So let's say I want to use a list of all [BP](https://bp.com) gas stations worldwide and show them when I get near them.
 That is around **18,000** POIs.
 How will the device handle that?

 A good thing is that I don't have to test that, as it has been done already.
-[2] The device needs to calculate the distance to all 18,000 Points!
-That can't be good.
+[2] The device needs to calculate the distance to all 18,000 Points.
-And is even worse, if you show them on the Map, then the Device will do that for every "Screen Update" while driving.

 ### Introduce the skipper record.